fablabnk/RVPCWorkshop/README.md

 <img src="DOCUMENTS/RVPC-1.jpg" height=200>

+# About the Workshop / this guide

+three parts

- 1. Build Guide show how to solder the RVPC
+ 1. Build guide to show how to solder the RVPC
  2. Flashing alternative firmware to the CH32V003 chip using a Raspberry Pi Pico
  3. Code example for writing other display code

 # RVPC Build Guide